triciajoyjohansson/triciajoyz/README.md

-- 👋 Hi, I’m @triciajoyz
+- 👋 Hi, I’m @triciajoyz - Real name is Tricia Johansson!
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on IDK...
+- 💞️ I’m here to experiment with code and I'm still learning...
-- 📫 How to reach me ...
+- 📫 You can contact me on hello@triciajoyz.com

 <!---
 triciajoyz/triciajoyz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.